RahulAggarwalPuresoftware/arm-software-developers/content/en/cloud/clair/distributed_clair.md

 weight: 4
 hide_summary: true
 description: >
-    Learn how to setup the configuration to run Clair in the Distributed Mode.
+    Learn how to setup the configuration to run Clair in the distributed mode.
 ---

 ## Pre-requisites